 By Jane Godwin and Anna Walker

-All through the year is a simple classic book that introduces your children to the Australian cycle of the season.
-This book revolves around a little girl and her family who opens their window to each month of the year.
+All Through the Year is a simple classic book that introduces your children to the Australian cycle of the season.
+This book revolves around a little girl and her family who open their window to each month of the year.
 It has been the hands-down best book of the decade.

 By Mem Fox and illustrated by Julie Vivas

 Possum magic represents the delightful, joyful, and wonderful taste of Australian kids.
-Grandma Poss with her magic, make little hush invisible and, then there begins their adventure, which follows a culinary tour of Australia as a possum search for a cure.
+Grandma Poss with her magic, makes little hush invisible and, then begins their adventure, which follows a culinary tour of Australia as a possum search for a cure.

 I Will Not Ever, Never Eat a Tomato: